FujiwaraTakuya/Fujis-Endosoma/Pokemon 5th Edition Stuff/Pokri-La 5e.md

 - Race: Pokemon Name
 - Race Stat Bonuses and Bonus Skills: The positive and negative bonuses on your Pokemon's sheet that raises or lowers base stat of 10, and whatever Skill is marked with a Circle-Dot Icon
 - Stat Roll: Roll 4d6d1 (Roll 4d6s, then remove the lowest roll, performing this 6 times; count the 6 totals and if they equal 72 or higher, keep those numbers and allocate them to your Stats, but if lower, then reroll; highest a Stat can be after Race Bonuses is 20 for Character Creation.)
-- Background: Any choice within the DND 5e
+- Background: Any choice within the DND 5e or Nekomancer's DM Guide to Love and Vore
 - Proficiency Bonus: +2 at Level 1, at Level 5 and every 4 Levels after +1 to bonus
 - Saving Throws: Whatever's displayed on your Mon's page by the Circle-Dot Icon
 - Proficient Skills: Whatever's provided by Race Bonus and Background, +3 + Int Mod, Minimum of 3